Careers360 Logo

 Diodes - Definition, Symbol, Types, Applications, FAQs

-Diode definition: Diode meaning is a semiconductor which works as a single-way switch.
-It permits current to flow freely in one direction while restricting current flow in the other.
+Diode definition in electronics: A diode is a semiconductor that works as a single-way switch.
+It permits electric current to flow freely in one direction while restricting current flow in the other.

 A p-n junction is the most common type of diode.
 One material (n) with electrons as charge carriers abuts a second material (p) with holes (places depleted of electrons that behave as positively charged particles) as charge carriers in this type of diode.
 A depletion area forms at their interface, via which electrons diffuse to fill holes in the p-side.

-Above is an example of a conventional diode unit sign.
-Two diode terminals, known as anode and cathode, may be seen in the diagram above.
-The anode in the forward biased situation is the arrowhead, which symbolises the direction of conventional current flow.
+The above diode diagram is an example of a conventional diode unit sign.
+The diode image above shows two diode terminals, known as anode and cathode.
+The anode in the forward-biased situation is the arrowhead, which symbolizes the direction of conventional current flow.
 The cathode is located on the other end of the diode circuit.

 NCERT Physics Notes :